Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Experiments

 \subsubsection{High-order Complex Behaviors Modelling}

-To model the sequential publication patterns of assignees, we build an individual patent graph for each assignee when applying for new patents.
+To model the sequential publication patterns of assignees, we apply a graph neural network with a dual aggregation mechanism based on the constructed individual patent graph for each assignee when classifying new patents.
 To validate the ability to learn sequential patterns of assignees, we apply four other methods to learn historical sequential information, which fuse text information for classification.
-In particular, ``Text Feat" and ``Label Feat" represents the type of input features in the model, e.g., textual features and label features respectively.
-PSE+Mean aggregates the information from the historical sequence with a mean function, while PSE+LSTM means that we apply the LSTM mechanism to capture the sequential relationships.
-And we combine the Patent Text Embedding and historical Application Patterns Learning modules for comparison, namely PSE+APL.
+In particular, ``Text Feat'' and ``Label Feat'' represent the type of input features in the model, e.g., textual features and label features respectively.
+PSE+Mean aggregates the textual information from the Patent Text Embedding module (referred to as PSE) with a mean function, while PSE+LSTM means that we apply a type of recurrent neural network, i.e., LSTM mechanism to capture the sequential relationships.
+We combine the Patent Text Embedding and Historical Application Patterns Learning (referred to as APL) modules for comparison, namely PSE+APL.

-From \figref{fig:Effect of Sequential model}, we observe that PSE+LSTM always performs better than PSE+Mean, which shows that there exist some sequential dependencies in historical patents.
-However, all of them only capture the sequential information and ignore the hidden high-order structural preferences.
-By modeling the high-order patterns in the patent graph and aggregating two types of features via GNN, our model outperforms the other models.
+Upon analyzing the results depicted in \figref{fig:Effect of Sequential model}, it is evident that PSE+LSTM consistently outperforms PSE+Mean, indicating the presence of sequential dependencies within historical patents.
+Nevertheless, these models solely capture sequential information and overlook the underlying high-order structural preferences.
+To address this limitation, we adopt a sliding window strategy to construct the patent graph.
+This approach guarantees the preservation of sequential information along publication times and enables the graph neural network to capture high-order information for patents applied within a specific period directly.